 We are constantly being bombarded with images of the perfect family, the perfect home, the perfect life.
-Facebook tells us when our “friends” go on vacation; everyone in their photos are smiling, there are no tears, and, well, life is perfect.
+Facebook tells us when our “friends” go on vacation; everyone in their photos is smiling, there are no tears, and, well, life is perfect.

 Twitter reminds us in 140 characters or less that some other mom is doing it better in less time.
 Instagram shows the perfect sunset from the perfect day with the perfect kids.
 And Pinterest gives us the unrealistic tools to get there.
 You feel like everyone around you is doing it better, doing it easier, and getting it done. dirty little secret

 Well, I have news for you, they aren’t.
-The perfect vacations included meltdowns every morning because one kid wanted to go to the Magic Kingdom and the other wanted go to the Animal Kingdom (no kid wants to go Epcot; that’s strictly for parents to drink.)
+The perfect vacations included meltdowns every morning because one kid wanted to go to the Magic Kingdom and the other wanted to go to the Animal Kingdom (no kid wants to go Epcot; that’s strictly for parents to drink.)

 That mom you follow on Twitter?
 She forgot to tweet that she is currently hiding in her bathroom with the door locked because she just can’t take them anymore.

 Instagram.
 Filters.
 Need I say more?
 P.s. she took that photo forty-seven times before they were all looking the same way and no one was crying.
 (You know how I know — I took the same picture forty-eight times.)

-And the women who pin their overachieving “how to” tutorials on Pinterest need to seriously step back and relax.
-No one has ever needed to know how to fold a washcloth into a swan, or make a seven-tiered first birthday cake.
+And the women who pin their overachieving “how-to” tutorials on Pinterest need to seriously step back and relax.
+No one has ever needed to know how to fold a washcloth into a swan or make a seven-tiered first birthday cake.